 Properties: Violet: Cool, dry / Purple: Warm, dry

-Violet has more blue, and its coolness benefits pitta, and Purple is redder and benefits Vata and Kapha.
+Violet is bluer, and its coolness benefits Pitta, and Purple is redder and benefits Vata and Kapha.

 White